Who should read this guide?

 Paying Expenses on Behalf of Owners

-If you need to purchase maintenance items and pay for it quickly, you may need to do so with the funds in your operations bank account.
-If your rental agreement allows, when rent is due again after paying off this expense, remove those additional monies from next month’s payment going towards landowner(s).
+If you need to purchase maintenance items and pay for them quickly, you may use funds directly from your Operations Bank Account.
+If your rental agreement allows, you can then deduct those expenses from the next month’s rent payment to the property owner(s).

 Example

-A property owned by Claudia Smith needs a bathroom faucet to be replaced by a professional plumber.
-The service costs a total of $200 and needs to be rectified quickly as there are guests checking in later in the day.
-You also charge a 20% markup for allocating funds and administering the service for the owner.
+A property owned by Claudia Smith requires a bathroom faucet replacement by a professional plumber.
+The service costs $200 and must be handled quickly, as guests are checking in later that day.
+You also apply a 20% markup for allocating funds and coordinating the repair on the owner’s behalf.

-First, you’ll need to pay the plumbing company from your Operations Bank Account either via bank transfer, ACH, check, Venmo or other means.
-Once the transaction is posted and complete, record the outgoing transaction from your Operations Bank Account using the following entry:
+First, pay the plumbing company from your Operations Bank Account using a bank transfer, ACH, check, Venmo, or another acceptable method.
+Once the transaction posts, record the outgoing payment from your Operations Bank Account using the following entry:

-When you pay your next rent payment (rent is $2000), subtract the amount billed plus a 20% markup.
-This equals a payment of $1760 ($2000 – $240 = $1760).
-Once the transaction is posted and complete, record the outgoing transaction from the Operations Bank Account using the following entry:
+When your next rent payment is due ($2,000), subtract the amount you billed for the repair plus the 20% markup.
+This results in a reduced payment of $1,760 ($2,000 − $240 = $1,760).
+Once the transaction posts, record the outgoing payment from your Operations Bank Account using the following entry:

 Detailed instructions for QuickBooks Online